This is simple. Open a terminal and follow the steps below. This worked for me on MacOS 10.13.6

 - Find the lines assigned to port 22, something like the image below

 Replace both ports 22 with your desired ssh port using a number between 1024 and 32,767

 Now you need to restart the services.
-Be sure to do this if you have direct console to the mac.
+Be sure to do this if you have direct access to the console for your MacOS.
 If you do it remotely you may loose connection.
 I could not find a way to ‘restart’ a service on MacOS as we normally do in Linux.
 You have to ‘unload’ and ‘load’ the service in MacOS.
 Use the below commands.

 sudo launchctl unload /System/Library/LaunchDaemons/ssh.plist sudo launchctl load -w /System/Library/LaunchDaemons/ssh.plist